AnyLog-co/AnyLog-GUI/react-spa/docs/app-creation.md

 - Material-UI
 - React Router
 - i18next for translations
-- Axios
+- React Query using Axios
+- Promise tracker for 'loading' feedback (three dots, animated) (might be replaced by Suspense)
 - Proxy for CORS during development
-- Promise tracker for 'loading' feedback (three dots, animated)

 ## Steps